simolus3/drift/docs/docs/Dart API/columns.md

 !!! note "What should I use?"

     Using virtual columns is more efficient as they don't require additional storage.
 However, they are slower to query as they are computed on the fly.
 See the [sqlite documentation](https://sqlite.org/gencol.html) for more information.

+# Custom Column Constraints
+Some column and table constraints aren't supported through drift's Dart api.
+This includes the collation of columns, which you can apply using `customConstraint`:

+Applying a `customConstraint` will override all other constraints that would be included by default.
+In particular, that means that we need to also include the `NOT NULL` constraint again.

+{{ load_snippet('custom-col-constraint','lib/snippets/dart_api/tables.dart.excerpt.json') }}

+You can also add table-wide constraints by overriding the `customConstraints` getter in your table class.